 - 1. Know the background, structure, and arguments of the books of Obadiah through Zephaniah; - 2.
 Read and examine the texts of Obadiah through Zephaniah to develop major questions raised by the texts and to formulate tentative answers to those questions based on your study and research; - 3.
-Evaluate various interpretations of the books of Obadiah through Zephaniah with the purpose of developing your own thinking and interpretation of the book; and - 4.
-Identify and apply principles from the biblical texts of Obadiah through Zephaniah in a contemporary setting.
+Evaluate various interpretations of the books of Obadiah through Zephaniah with the purpose of developing your own thinking and interpretation of the book; - 4.
+Identify and apply principles from the biblical texts of Obadiah through Zephaniah in a contemporary setting; and - 5.
+Produce a manuscripted sermon or lesson on a passage from one of the books being studied.